SOLAR ENERGY SEMINAR

 During the lecture there were many questions asked and answered, and at the hands on for the wiring system, sir Vito was so eager that he was the first one to try everything while his father watch on.
 After that, sir Raul turn came on.

 After the lecture, we had lunch and a little chat.
 When it was over, Sir… Continue reading

 Solar Charge Controller - how important is this product to your solar power system.

-A charge controller or solar charge regulator is basically a voltage and/or current regulator to keep batteries from overcharging.
-It regulates the voltage and the current coming from the solar panels going to the battery.
-Most “12 volt” solar panels give out about 16 to 20 volts, so if there is no regulation the batteries will be overcharged and that in turn will damage your battery.
-Most batteries need around 14 to 14.5 volts to get fully charged.
+A charge controller or solar charge regulator is basically a voltage regulator to keep batteries from accepting higher voltage from the solar panels.
+It regulates the voltage and the excess will be converted to add more current coming from the solar panels going to the battery.
+Most “12 volt” solar panels give out about 18 to 21 volts, so if there is no regulation the batteries will be stress out and that in turn will damage your battery.
+Most batteries need around 13 to 13.7 volts to get fully charged.

 There are times that solar charge controller are not needed if you have a small maintenance solar power system or solar panels, example are the 1 watt to 5 watts solar panels.
-A rough rule is that if the panel puts out about 2 watts or less for each… Continue reading
+A rough rule is that… Continue reading

 I made this one last September.
 I had a scrap of polycarbonate sheet left from the 200 watts solar panel I made that I hate to throw away, so I decided to use it, making a one column 5 watts solar panel.

 I used the high temp clear gloss spray paint for encapsulation.
 The one I am using says it never fades, and whenever I redo my project i can always untab one or a few cells with no problem at all, unlike if i had used a resin or EVA to encapsulate it which is impossible to make changes on the cells.